IBM-Bluemix-Docs/third-party/software-get-start.md

 ## Next steps
 {: #sw-getstart-next}

-Now that you completed the getting started tasks, you're ready to continue with the onboarding process.
-To get an idea of all the tasks involved, see the [checklist for selling software on {{site.data.keyword.cloud_notm}}](/docs/third-party?topic=third-party-checklist-software).
+Now that you completed the getting started tasks, you're ready to [continue with the onboarding process](/docs/third-party?topic=third-party-sw-product-details).

+To get an overview of all the tasks involved in the process, see the [checklist for selling software on {{site.data.keyword.cloud_notm}}](/docs/third-party?topic=third-party-checklist-software).
+{: tip}